 Well, you are HALF right.
 It IS hard to estimate demand for a pre-revenue company, precisely because there is no financial history.
 However, it is NOT futile, because creating your financial plan helps you to evaluate the financial feasibility of your business and to create a blueprint against which you can measure the effectiveness of your strategy.

 “Hard” does not mean “impossible”.
-In this article, we discuss a simple-to-follow four-step framework you can use to properly formulate revenue assumptions and build proforma revenue projections for your company.
+In this article and the corresponding video, we discuss a simple-to-follow four-step framework you can use to properly formulate revenue assumptions and build proforma revenue projections for your company.

 Step #1: Create Market Share Goals